 So, do you share any of these thoughts or concerns?

 If technology isn’t your strong point, the idea of filming a decent video of your entire property and putting it somewhere on the internet can certainly be an overwhelming prospect.
-However, with the free tools available online nowadays, creating a short video that showcases your rental is far easier than you may think.

-Javi, a landlord currently advertising with LettingaProperty.com, tells us how he put together his online video viewing simply by using his smartphone and the power of the internet.
+Javi, a landlord currently advertising with LettingaProperty.com, tells us how he put together his own online video viewing simply by using his smartphone and the power of the internet.

 To film my video, I used my iPhone 8 to record short, simple videos of each room of the property.
 I made sure each video was smooth and clear and used my phone’s Wide Angle Lens to give my video a professional look (this part isn’t essential, but most modern smartphone cameras have this feature).